-- (b) In our opinion, and according to the information and explanations given to us, the investments made and terms and conditions of the grant of all loans are, prima facie, not prejudicial to the interest of the Company.
-Further the Company has not provided any guarantees, advances in the nature of loans or given any security. - (c) In respect of loans granted by the Company, the schedule of repayment of principal has been stipulated and the repayments of principal is regular.
-Further, no interest is receivable on such loans - (d) There is no overdue amount in respect of loans granted to other parties.
-The Company has not granted any loans to companies, firms or LLP's.
+- (b) In our opinion, and according to the information and explanations given to us, the investments made, guarantees provided, and terms and conditions of the grant of all loans and guarantees provided are, prima facie, not prejudicial to the interest of the Company.
+Further, the Company has not provided any security, advance in nature of loans. - (c) In respect of loans granted by the Company, the schedule of repayment of principal has been stipulated and the repayments of principal are regular.
+Further, no interest is receivable on such loans.

-- (e) The Company has not granted any loans or advances in the nature of loans which has fallen due during the year.
-Further, no fresh loans were granted to any party to settle the overdue loans/ advances in nature of loan that existed as at the beginning of the year. - (f) The Company has not granted any loans or advances in the nature of loans, which are repayable on demand or without specifying any terms or period of repayment. - (iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of sections 185 and 186 of the Act in respect of investments made and guarantees provided by it, as applicable.
-There are no loans or securities given by the Company. - (v) In our opinion, and according to the information and explanations given to us, the Company has not accepted any deposits or there are no amounts which have been deemed to be deposits within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has specified maintenance of cost records under sub-section (1) of section 148 of the Act only in respect of specified products of the Company.
-For such products, we have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under the aforesaid section, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.
+- (d) There is no overdue amount in respect of loans granted to other parties.
+The Company has not granted any loans to companies, firms or LLPs. - (e) The Company has not granted any loan or advance in the nature of loans which has fallen due during the year.
+Further, no fresh loans were granted to any party to settle the overdue loans/advances in nature of loan that existed as at the beginning of the year. - (f) The Company has not granted any loan or advance in the nature of loan, which are repayable on demand or without specifying any terms or period of repayment. - (iv) In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of investments made and guarantees provided by it, as applicable.
+There are no loans or securities given by the Company. - (v) In our opinion, and according to the information and explanations given to us, the Company has not accepted any deposits or there are no amounts which have been deemed to be deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).